West Downtown Emerges As New Residential Development Hot Spot

 The gravel-filled swath of land covering 7 acres along Fillmore Street between Fourth and Sixth avenues offers perhaps one of the largest infill opportunities.
 The proposed project dubbed “The Fillmore” will add 712 apartment units, ground-floor retail, and streetscape improvements over the course of two phases.
 The first phase is expected to finish in 2020.

-The majority of new construction is market rate, but overall, West Downtown offers a diverse mixed-income housing inventory, with more affordable units on the way.
+The majority of new construction is market rate, but overall, this area offers one of the most diverse mixed-income housing inventories in downtown, with more affordable units on the way.

 Native American Connections is in the construction phase of an affordable housing project on Second Avenue between McKinley and Fillmore streets, which is expected to conclude in 2019.
 It will feature 60 apartment units – bringing the total number of affordable housing units in the area to more than 600.

 So what’s driving this growth?
 In suburban development, the housing subdivisions are built first, and restaurant and retail amenities follow.
 But the opposite is true for urban development, according to Klocke.